Hamun Lake: Geography

 It is located in Afghanistan on the Sīstān marshes west of the Dasht-e Mārgō desert where the Helmand River forms a dendritic delta.
 Water flows in a circular fashion through a string of lakes starting with Hāmūn-e Puzak in the northeast, sweeping into Hāmūn-e Sabari and finally overflows into Hāmūn-e Helmand in the southwest.

 It used to cover an area of about 4,000 km2 with dense reed beds and tamarisk thicket fringing on the edges of the upper lakes.
 The area was thriving with wildlife animals and migratory birds.

 A trapezoid-shaped basalt outcropping, known as Mount Khajeh, rises up as an island in the middle of which used to be Hāmūn Lake and the northeastern edge of Hāmūn-e Helmand.
 Its flat-topped peak rises up 609 meters above sea level with a diameter of 2–2.5 km, being the only remaining natural uplift in the Sīstān flatlands.

 Hamun Lake is sometimes categorized as three sibling shallow lakes, that is, Hamun-e Helmand, Hāmūn-e Sabari and Hāmūn-e Puzak, the latter extending into the Lash Wa Juwayn District of Farah Province in Afghanistan.

 Lake Hāmūn is fed primarily by water catchments on the Afghan side, including the Harut River.
 It is in the Sistan region and it is in the Lash Wa Juwayn District of the Farah Province of Afghanistan.
 The Harut River flows into the lake on the Afghanistan side of the border.
 In 1976, when rivers in Afghanistan were flowing regularly, the amount of water in the lake was relatively high.
 Between 1999 and 2001, however, the lake all but dried up and disappeared, as can be seen in the 2001 satellite image.

 When droughts occur in Afghanistan, or the water in watersheds that support Lake Hāmūn is drawn down by other natural or human-induced reasons, the result is a dry lake bed in Iran.
 In addition, when the lake is dry, seasonal winds blow fine sands off the exposed lake bed.
 The sand is swirled into huge dunes that may cover a hundred or more fishing villages along the former lakeshore.
 Wildlife around the lake is negatively impacted and fisheries are brought to a halt.
 Changes in water policies and substantial rains in the region hope to effect a return of much of the water in Lake Hamoun by 2003.

 In 1975 the Hāmūn, together with Hāmūn-e Sabari, was designated a Ramsar site.

 Time series of LANDSAT photographs showing water level in Lake Hāmūn, eastern Iran / southwestern Afghanistan.

 History

 Archeological sites

 The area has important archeological remains.
 The giant prehistoric city of Shahr-e Sukhteh is located in the area.
 Also the ruins of an ancient Achaemenid city Dahan-e Gholaman (“Gate of Slaves”) are near the Hāmūn Lake.
 Shahr-i-Sokhta is located about 35km southwest of Dahan-e Gholaman.

-In 1975 the Hāmūn-e Helmand, together with Hāmūn-e Sabari, was designated a Ramsar site.